Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Alan-Isco/README.md

 I searched for "GitLens" in the Extensions view and installed it to enhance Git capabilities.

-9. Document Your Setup

-This document serves as the detailed setup guide, including screenshots where necessary.

 10. Reflection

 Challenges and Solutions: